Frequently asked questions about Vantaa city bikes

 Do I have to wear a helmet when riding a city bike?

-Can I lock the bike in a location other than a bike station, if I want to go to, for example, shopping?
+Can I lock up a bike somewhere other than a bike station if I want to, for example, pop in a store?

 Who can I contact if I have problems?

-What should I do if I notice that the bike I have chosen is broken?
+What should I do if the bike I have chosen is broken?

-If you have taken proper care of the bike and it is nevertheless stolen from you, contact Customer Service at once.
-Additionally, file a report with the police within 48 hours and submit a copy of the report to our customer service.
-If this happens, we will not demand compensation for the bike.
+Report a stolen bike to the city bike customer service immediately and file a report with the police within 48 hours and submit a copy of the report to the CityBike Vantaa customer service.
+In this way, you will not be liable to pay compensation for the bike.
+By taking proper care of the city bike, you can prevent theft and other vandalism.

 What should I do if I have an accident when using a city bike?